IntersectMBO/plutus/plutus-core/docs/BuiltinsOverview.md

 2. `TypeSchemeArrow` stores the type of an argument of the builtin, also in the form of a `KnownTypeAst` constraint, and the rest of the type scheme.
 A builtin having a `TypeSchemeArrow` in its `TypeScheme` at a specific position means that this is where the builtin expects a term argument of a certain Haskell/Plutus type.
 3. Similarly a `TypeSchemeAll` expresses "the builtin takes a type argument at this position".
 Which means that the Plutus type of the builtin has an `all (x :: kind)` quantifier at this position.
 Hence we store the textual name of the type variable (`text`), its unique-within-the-type-signature-of-the-builtin index (`uniq`) and the kind of the variable (`kind`) inside of the `TypeSchemeAll`, as well as the rest of the type scheme. `Proxy` is just to give convenient access to the Haskell type variables storing the information about the Plutus type variable.
 Instead of using Haskell type variables, we could've demoted all the information to the term level and store `Text`, `Unique` and `Kind` directly (as opposed to providing access to them through the constraints), but we didn't want to hardcode Plutus-specific `Kind` in there and it doesn't matter anyway.
 The reason why we end up having that information at the type level in the first place is that we get it from the Haskell type of the denotation, which lives at the type level.
 The reason why we get it from there is that it saves us from typing it manually, which is error-prone and way too laborious.

-Here's a concrete example of how a `TypeScheme` for `DivideInteger` might look like if we were to construct it directly for a particular type of evaluator's value (each evaluator defines its own type of value, in our example it's `CekValue`):
+Here's a concrete example of what a `TypeScheme` for `DivideInteger` might look like if we were to construct it directly for a particular type of evaluator's value (each evaluator defines its own type of value, in our example it's `CekValue`):

 ```haskell
 divideIntegerTypeScheme ::